ragardner/tksheet/DOCUMENTATION.md

                                invalid_value = "NaT",
                                format = "%d/%m/%Y %H:%M:%S",
                                )

-# From here we can pass our datetime_formatter into format_cells() just like any other formatter
+# From here we can pass our datetime_formatter into sheet.format() or span.format() just like any other formatter
 ```

 For those wanting even more customisation of their formatters you also have the option of creating a custom formatter class.
 This is a more advanced topic and is not covered here, but it's recommended to create a new class which is a subclass of the `tksheet.Formatter` class and overriding the methods you would like to customise.
 This custom class can then be passed into the `format_cells()` `formatter_class` argument.